aakzubaidi/Blockchain-based-incident-management/README.md

 1- In terms of Authentication and Authorization to the blockchain platform:
 - creates a blockchain wallet for the monitoring tool.
 - enables communication to a blockchain environment
-- enrolls the monitoring tool admin the Blockchain Certificate Authority by generating the already recognized Monitoring Admin Identity and import it to the monitoring wallet.
+- enrolls the monitoring tool admin to the Blockchain Certificate Authority by generating a registered Identity and importing it to the monitoring wallet.
 - Registers the monitoring tool to the blockchain platform using the Admin identity.
 It generates relevant Identity and import it the monitoring wallet.
 -facilitate communication with the blockchain platform and the deployed smart contract.